reliverse/cli/.github/DECISIONS.md

 In the `tsconfig.json` file you can set the options for the TypeScript compiler.
 You can hover over on each option to get more information about.
 Hint: You can also press Shift+Space to get auto-completion.
 Learn more by checking the official TypeScript documentation: @see <https://typescriptlang.org/docs/handbook/tsconfig-json> @see <https://totaltypescript.com/tsconfig-cheat-sheet>.

 Next.js has built-in support for TypeScript, using plugin below.
-But while you use `pnpm build`, it stops on the first type errors.
-So you can use `pnpm typecheck` to check all type warns/errors at once.
+But while you use `bun run build`, it stops on the first type errors.
+So you can use `bun typecheck` to check all type warns/errors at once.

 Config includes Atomic CSS plugin in the style attribute.
 Type-safe static styles with theming, responsive variant support, and no bundler integration. @see <https://github.com/tokenami/tokenami#readme>.